-Baltimore Mayor Catherine Pugh Resigns In Wake Of Children's Book Scandal
+Baltimore Mayor Catherine Pugh Resigns In Aftermath Of Children's Book Scandal

 After weeks of growing pleas for her to step down, Baltimore Mayor Catherine Pugh has resigned, her attorney said Thursday.